bright/new-www/content/blog/exposed-in-your-project-json-support.md

 > Using connection pools helps to both alleviate connection management overhead and decrease development tasks for data
 > access.
 Each time an application attempts to access a backend store (such as a database), it requires resources to
-> create, maintain, and release a connection to that datastore.
+> create, maintain, and release a connection to that data store.
 >
 > With PostgreSQL, each new connection can take up to
 > 1.3MB in memory.
 In a production environment where we expect to receive thousands or millions of concurrent